-A Self-Directed IRA LLC offers one the ability to use his or her retirement funds to make almost any type of investment on their own without requiring the consent of any custodian or person.
-The IRS only describes the type of investments that are prohibited, which are very few.
-The main advantages of using a self-directed IRA to make investments is that one can generate tax-deferred or tax-free gains on investments one knows and understands.
+A Self-Directed IRA LLC offers you the ability to use your retirement funds to make almost any type of investment.
+This is done on your own, without the consent of a custodian or any other person.
+There are many advantages to using a self-directed IRA to make investments.
+The primary advantage is that you can generate tax-free gains on investments you know and understand.

-For 2018, the following are some examples of types of investments that can be made with your Self-Directed IRA LLC:
+For 2018, the following are examples of types of investments you can make with your Self-Directed IRA LLC:

 - Residential or commercial real estate

 - Private businesses